 Outlier Investigation Feature

-Another great thing about this report is this graph below that features outlier information.
+Another great thing about this report is the graph below that features outlier information.

 This shows the complaints by day.
 But Alex also enabled the ability to click on the outlier by utilizing a bookmark.
 This is a static chart, but Alex created a way that enables a user to click through it and really drill down into a specific aspect of the data.